Cologne Public Library: The central library

 The central library at the Josef-Haubrich-Hof is located in a building with an area of 11.000 qm and has eleven floors, where four floors are used for the magazine.
 Five floors are for the public usage designed.
 From June 2024 until 2028 the central library is going to be renovated.

 It provides access to all sorts of printed items (also printed music and maps), CDs, CD-ROMs, DVDs (also interactive DVDs), Blu-rays, audio books, games, language courses, software and multi media packages.
-There are PCs on all floors, which can be used for searching the internet, the catalogue or databases.
-Furthermore, there are W-LAN-areas, photocopiers, CD listening stations, space for private study and meeting rooms for training sessions.
-On the third floor, a zone has been created which can be used by pupils for private study or group work.
-Patrons can practise playing the piano, as there is an e-piano and – in a separate room – a grand piano.

-In the entrance area there is an information centre with national and international newspapers, exhibition catalogues and a window projection on cultural events (images on back-projected in-window display).
-A large reading room is a venue for events.
+Personal computers are available on all floors for accessing the internet, the catalogue, and databases.
+The facility also offers Wi-Fi areas, photocopiers, CD listening stations, private study spaces, and meeting rooms for training sessions.
+On the third floor, a designated area is provided for pupils to study individually or work in groups.
+Patrons may also practise playing the piano, with both an electronic piano and, in a separate room, a grand piano available.
+The entrance area features an information centre with national and international newspapers, exhibition catalogues, and a window projection displaying cultural events.
+A large reading room serves as a venue for events.

 There are several special collections: the library for the blind (providing access to a great number of items by 'Medibus'), the Heinrich-Böll-Archiv (Heinrich Böll Archive) and the collection 'Literatur in Köln' (literature in Cologne).
 There is an exhibition space with the last work room (completely furnished) of Heinrich Böll and a photo exhibition of authors from Cologne.

 In addition, the central library hosts the Germania Judaica, Cologne's library for the history of the German Jewry.